ihavespoons/incident-response-plan-template/README.md

 ### Deploy and use the plan

-The makefile uses [pandoc](https://pandoc.org) to create a variety of formats, or you can use the markdown files with [mkdocs](http://www.mkdocs.org/), [hugo](https://gohugo.io/), or countless other platforms.
+The Taskfile uses Docker & [pandoc](https://pandoc.org) to create a variety of formats, or you can use the markdown files with [mkdocs](http://www.mkdocs.org/), [hugo](https://gohugo.io/), or countless other platforms.

 ### Examples

 Examples in each format are available in [the examples directory](./examples).
 The [markdown version](./examples/plan.md) is a good place to start, rendered from markdown to html automatically by github.

-### Contact Us

-For professional assistance with incident response, or with customizing, implementing, or testing your plan, please contact us at contact@counteractive.net or [(888) 925-5765](tel:+18889255765).

 ## License